neoforged/governance/core.md

 # Governance of the NeoForged project

-The NeoForged project is split between [github](https://github.com/NeoForged) and [discord](https://discord.gg/UvedJ9m).
-It is a community of volunteers, maintaining a free and open source ecosystem of modifications to the game Minecraft.
+The NeoForged project is split between [GitHub](https://github.com/NeoForged) and [Discord](https://discord.neoforged.net).
+It is a community of volunteers, maintaining a free and open source ecosystem of modifications to the Minecraft game.

 ### What this document is